Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

 | Individuals from high-risk areas who wish to relocate will be prioritised over those in medium risk areas.|
 | Individuals from high-risk areas who do not seek to relocate within three months of this letter being issued will be classified as “involuntary relocators”.|

-Proactive relocation areas of support (Appendix A) will also be provided through government agencies, however many of these are external to the program.
+Proactive relocation areas of support will also be provided through government agencies, however many of these are external to the program.
 These include, but are not limited to:
 |   |
 |---|
 | Safety and security during the displacement |